Elections in the United States: Party systems

 Americans vote for a specific candidate instead of directly selecting a particular political party.
 The United States Constitution has never formally addressed the issue of political parties.
 The Founding Fathers such as Alexander Hamilton and James Madison did not support domestic political factions at the time the Constitution was written.
 In addition, the first president of the United States, George Washington, was not a member of any political party at the time of his election or throughout his tenure as president.
 Furthermore, he hoped that political parties would not be formed, fearing conflict and stagnation.
 Nevertheless, the beginnings of the American two-party system emerged from his immediate circle of advisers, with Hamilton and Madison ending up being the core leaders in this emerging party system.
 Due to Duverger's law, the two-party system continued following the creation of political parties, as the first-past-the-post electoral system was kept.

 Candidates decide to run under a party label, register to run, pay filing fees, etc. In the primary elections, the party organization stays neutral until one candidate has been elected.
 The platform of the party is written by the winning candidate (in presidential elections; in other elections no platform is involved).
 Candidates formally manage the campaign and fund raising organization independent of the party.
 The primary elections in the main parties are organized by the states, who also register the party affiliation of the voters (this also makes it easier to gerrymander the congressional districts).
 The party is thus little more than a campaign organization for the main elections.

 However, elections in the United States often do become de facto national races between the political parties.
 In what is known as "presidential coattails", candidates in presidential elections usually bring out supporters who then vote for his or her party's candidates for other offices, usually resulting in the presidential winner's party gaining seats in Congress.
 On the other hand, midterm elections are sometimes regarded as a referendum on the sitting president or incumbent party's performance.

 Ballot access

 Ballot access refers to the laws which regulate under what conditions access is granted for a candidate or political party to appear on voters' ballots.
-Each state has its own ballot access laws to determine who may appear on ballots and who may not.
+Each state has its own ballot access laws to determine who may appear on ballots, with some states having extremely difficult requirements.
 According to Article I, Section 4, of the United States Constitution, the authority to regulate the time, place, and manner of federal elections is up to each State, unless Congress legislates otherwise.
 Depending on the office and the state, it may be possible for a voter to cast a write-in vote for a candidate whose name does not appear on the ballot, but it is extremely rare for such a candidate to win office.